ccnmtl/ohcoe-hugo/content/domains/identify/demonstrate-awareness-of-opioid-risk/post-assessment.md

 weight: 3
 q1: ["Strongly agree", "Agree", "Neither agree nor disagree", "Disagree", "Strongly disagree" ]
 ---
-I’m familiar with screening (PDMP) and assessment (social history questionnaire) tools that would help to monitor this patient.
+I'm familiar with screening (PDMP) and assessment (social history questionnaire) tools that would help to monitor this patient.